dotnet/runtime/src/clr/Documentation/building/linux-instructions.md

 Over time, this process will get easier.
 We will remove the dependency on having to compile managed code on Windows.
 For example, we are working to get our NuGet packages to include both the Windows and Linux versions of an assembly, so you can simply nuget restore the dependencies.

-Pull Requests to enable building CoreFX and mscorlib on Linux via Mono would be very welcome.
+Pull Requests to enable building CoreFX on Linux via Mono would be very welcome.
 A sample that builds Hello World on Linux using the correct references but via XBuild or MonoDevelop would also be great!
-Some of our processes (e.g. the mscorlib build) rely on Windows specific tools, but we want to figure out how to solve these problems for Linux as well.
 There's still a lot of work ahead, so if you're interested in helping, we're ready for you!